Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models

 \subsubsection{Logic Stealing via Explanation Alignment}

-Explanations explicitly reveal a model's underlying decision logic.
-While replicating predictions is a fundamental objective of model stealing, capturing the reasoning process is equally crucial.
+Model stealing requires to capture the reasoning process of target graph neural network.
 The necessity of aligning explanations is further justified by the causal analysis presented in Sec.~\ref{sec:causal}.
 Therefore, we propose an explanation alignment module detailed below.

 \textbf{Explanation Mechanism for Surrogate Model}.
 To enable explanation alignment, both target and surrogate models must have interpretable explanation mechanisms.
-While various explanation methods, such as GNNExplainer~\cite{ying2019gnnexplainer}, could potentially serve this purpose, we specifically adopt Graph-CAM~\cite{baldassarre2019explainability, pope2019explainability} for two key reasons: (i) Graph-CAM efficiently obtains node importance scores without requiring additional training of explainer models, thereby efficiently and faithfully reflecting the surrogate model’s decision logic; (ii) explanations generated by Graph-CAM naturally support gradient-based optimization, allowing direct backpropagation of explanation alignment losses into the surrogate model's parameters.

-Graph-CAM aims to interpret GNN predictions by identifying nodes that contribute significantly to classifications.
+While various explanation methods, such as GNNExplainer~\cite{ying2019gnnexplainer}, could serve this purpose, we specifically adopt CAM~\cite{baldassarre2019explainability, pope2019explainability} for two key reasons: \begin{itemize} [leftmargin=*] \item CAM obtains node importance scores without requiring additional training of explainers, thereby efficiently and faithfully reflecting the surrogate model’s decision logic; \item Explanations generated by CAM naturally support gradient-based optimization, allowing direct backpropagation of explanation alignment losses into the surrogate model's parameters. \end{itemize} CAM aims to interpret GNN predictions by identifying nodes that contribute significantly to classifications.
 It leverages node-level embeddings produced by the GNN encoder and traces the prediction process back to these embeddings using classifier weights.
 Formally, given an input graph with node features $\mathbf{X}$ and adjacency matrix $\mathbf{A}$, the GNN encoder computes node-level embeddings $F_{k,v}(\mathbf{X}, \mathbf{A})$, where $k$ indexes feature dimensions and $v$ indexes nodes.
 Then the node importance score of node $v$ in the surrogate model $f_{\theta'}$ are given by:

 where $w_k^c$ represents the classifier weight for feature dimension $k$ and the predicted class $c$.
 This approach backpropagates class-specific weights to the pre-pooling node features, revealing each node's contribution to the final prediction.
 Nodes with higher importance scores thus have a stronger influence on the model’s decision for the corresponding class.